PrashamTrivedi/AWS_C002_Notes/vpc.md

 - Two types of VPCs.
 One default and other customizable.
 - Regionally isolated and regionally resiliant.
 - Each VPC is isolated with each other by default.
-Nothing is allowed.
+No communication is allowed.
-- VPCs are created in reagion and operates from all AZs of that region.
+- VPCs are created in region and operates from all AZs of that region.
 - Each region can have one default VPC.
 - Each region can have many customisable VPC.
 - Default VPC is rigid.
 While Custom VPCs are as name suggests, customisable.
     - Customizations inculde: IP range, multi tier VPCs, networking options etc
 - Default VPC can be recreated.
 - IP Range (CIDR) of Default VPC 172.31.0.0/16.
-- Subnet has their own ip range of /20 based on number of subnets.
+- Subnet has their own IP range of /20 based on number of subnets.
 - Lesser the number after /, more IPs are available.
 For /16 they have 65,536 IPs available, for /20 they have 4,096 IPs available.
 - /16 can have double IPs than /17 and can half IPs than /15.
 - IGW (Internet Gateway-Allows internet to communicate to VPC & Vice-versa), Security Group (SG), Network ACL (NACL) come pre-configured in default VPC.